frederic-perez/AmE-dictionary/data/idioms.md

 __put out__ :two::hammer: _Put out the fires._
 __put the wind up (someone)__ To make someone very anxious, upset, or frightened.
 __put up with__ :nine::m: To endure without complaint: _We had to put up with the inconvenience._ _They don’t put up with bullshit._ _We’re not going to put up with this anymore._ _People put up with it._ _I can put up with the injury._ _She put up with the men in her life because she had to._
+__quake like a leaf__ To tremble violently with fear or nervousness. _My brother is so strong and scary-looking that he leaves people quaking like a leaf when he threatens them._ _I was quaking like a leaf when I went up to deliver my speech._
 __quite a few__ (quite a lot, quite a bit, quite a number) _Quite a few of them came to the party._ :es: bastante
 __quote, unquote__ :two::hammer:
 __rabbit hole__ :four::hammer: _We fell into the poop rabbit hole again in this episode._ _We are falling down the rabbit hole._